New year, new you: 7 Food alternatives for a healthier 2022

 Healthily ever after

-We've got you covered with some of the latest cafes and restaurants to visit for January.
-And if you have a sweet tooth, there's this list of places too.
-But come every new year, it beckons for some form of change in our lives.
-If your resolutions include becoming healthier (perhaps due to the post-holiday guilt of having overindulged), look no further than the list below as we have a couple of suggestions on how to eat clean-er, alternatives to curb certain cravings as well as where to find them all.
+We've already got you covered with some of the latest cafes and restaurants to visit for January.
+If you have a sweet tooth, we've also curated a list of places to indulge in Lotus Biscoff treats, doughnuts and bombolonis, and Malaysian desserts too.
+But the arrival of the new year beckons for some form of change in our lives.
+If your resolutions include becoming healthier (perhaps due to the post-holiday guilt of having overindulged), look no further than the list below as we have a couple of suggestions on how to eat cleaner, as well as healthier alternatives to satisfy certain cravings—and where to find them all.

 1. Instead of a sweetened drink, try kale juice